dbpedia/databus-client/README.md

 &nbsp;

-You can pass all the variables as Environment Variables (**-e**), that are shown in the list above (except `destination` and `source`), but you have to write the Environment Variables in Capital Letters.
+You can pass all the variables as Environment Variables (**-e**), that are shown in the list above (except `target`), but you have to write the Environment Variables in Capital Letters.